English 238: Survey of British Literature, 1789-present

 Week 10

-*These dates may change, but I'll give you plenty of notice, and I'll keep the syllabus updated on the Web.
-Remember that we will not meet in class most Thursdays.
-I’ve included the Thursday dates on the syllabus in case we make use of one or more.
+*These authors or works may change, but I'll give you plenty of notice, and I'll keep the syllabus updated on the Web.

 Course and Paper Requirements